PRC-Data-Challenge-2024/team_youthful_xerox/README.md

 ```bash
 python module/xgboost_mean_diff.py
 ```
-On the other hand due to the class imbalance in the dataset we tought about another approach that can boost the performance of the model.
+On the other hand due to the class imbalance (related to aircraft type) in the dataset, we tought about another approach that can boost the performance of the model.
 This approach is based on creating multiple models for multiple aircraft_types.
-Try this approach using using:
+Try this approach using:
 ```bash
 python module/xgboost_model_categories.py
 ```
 Notes:
 * You can re-define the sub-categories that you want to use depending on the objectives.
-* This methodes uses the xgboost_mean_diff's approach to compute TOW
+* This methodes uses the xgboost_mean_diff's approach to compute TOW.

 Our process includes a visualization for the feature importance (Top 15) that looks like this: